What taxes are due on a Roth IRA conversion?

 What are the benefits of a Roth IRA conversion?

-The biggest advantage of a Roth IRA conversion is the tax treatment.
-While the conversion incurs taxes at the time of the switch, qualified withdrawals from a Roth IRA after the age of 59 ½ are entirely tax-free.
-This tax-free status applies to both the initial contributions and any earnings, so long as the Roth IRA has been open for at least five years.
+- Tax-free withdrawals: The biggest advantage of a Roth IRA conversion is its favorable tax treatment.
+While taxes are due at the time of conversion, qualified withdrawals after age 59½ are entirely tax-free, including contributions and earnings, as long as the account has been open for at least five years.

-A Roth IRA conversion can be especially beneficial if you expect to be in a higher tax bracket in retirement.
-By paying taxes on the converted amount at your current — and potentially lower — tax rate, you can secure tax-free withdrawals in retirement when tax rates might be higher.
+- May avoid higher tax rates in the future: A Roth IRA conversion can be advantageous if you expect to be in a higher tax bracket during retirement.
+Paying taxes now at your current (potentially lower) rate secures tax-free withdrawals when tax rates may be higher.

 How to do a Roth IRA conversion